 Denton’s burial may have been the first white burial in Tarrant County.
 He was later reburied in his namesake county.

-In the battle of May 24, among the Indians of Village Creek a dozen were killed and many more injured.
-Meanwhile, Tarrant had discovered from Indian prisoners that the Village Creek villages had a population of one thousand warriors.
+In the battle of May 24, among the Native Americans of Village Creek a dozen were killed and many more injured.
+Meanwhile, Tarrant had discovered from Native American prisoners that the Village Creek villages had a population of one thousand warriors.
 The soldiers counted 225 lodges.
-Realizing that they were vastly outnumbered, Tarrant and company retreated, taking with them cows, horses, guns, powder, lead, blacksmithing tools, axes, saddles, buffalo robes, and other valuables from the captured Indian village.
+Realizing that they were vastly outnumbered, Tarrant and company retreated, taking with them cows, horses, guns, powder, lead, blacksmithing tools, axes, saddles, buffalo robes, and other valuables from the captured village.